linchpin/wpengine-codeship-continuous-deployment/README.md

 ```

 ## Useful Notes
 * WP Engine's .git push can almost be considered a "middle man" between your repo and what is actually displayed to your visitors within the root web directory of your website.
-After the files are .git pushed to your production or staging remote branches they are then synced to the appropriate environment's webroot.
+After the files are .git pushed to your production, staging, or develop remote branches they are then synced to the appropriate environment's webroot.
 It's important to know this because there are scenarios where you may need to use the **#force** hashtag within your commit message in order to override what WP Engine is storing within it's repo and what is shown when logged into SFTP.
 You can read more about it on [WP Engine](https://wpengine.com/support/resetting-your-git-push-to-deploy-repository/)

 * If an SFTP user in WP Engine has uploaded any files to staging or production those assets **WILL NOT** be added to the repo.
 * Additionally there are times where files need to deleted that are not associated with the repo.
 In these scenarios we suggest deleting the files using SFTP and then utilizing the **#force** hash tag within the next deployment you make.